Section 7: Not Resting on my Mountain Laurels

 I like that picture because it looks like I’m headed towards oblivion.
 As it turns out, I was merely headed for Eagles Beak Point.
 I hate how the name is not a possessive, but I got over that quickly while exploring the massive exposed white rock face.
 There are some nice southerly views up here as well.
 Severe injury is an option here too, which makes it more interesting to me.

 Leaving that fun and heading back up north, the trail only got better.
-For some geologic reason, there are some huge (by CT standards) long rock formations.
+For some geologic reason, there are some huge (by local standards) long rock formations.
 The trail conveniently uses these long, straight, smooth rocks which offers a very unique experience – especially after the last 45 miles of the Mattabesett which has nothing like this.

 One particular stretch is called “The Pavement” and seems to go for several hundred yards.
 I didn’t bring my trail description with me, and had remembered it as “The Platform” so I spent 5 minutes setting up the following picture of me giving my “platform speech,” thinking I was being clever all the while.